kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 dispatching less than `min(C, rho(i,t))` leaves open the door for `mu` to rise above `NOS` later (due to a change in a different queue `j`, at which point we do not consider additional dispatches from queue `i`).
-The independent virtual-world scheduling for each queue also helps enable efficient implementations.
+The independent virtual-world scheduling for each queue makes for fair completions and also helps enable efficient implementations.

 The end of a request's virtual execution (`E(i,j)`) is the solution to the following equation.